guillermo-soria/stellarstayhotel/README.md

 ---

 *This implementation successfully validates the RFC design through working code that solves real StellarStay business problems while demonstrating proper hexagonal architecture patterns.*

+- [2025-10-09] Health/Readiness endpoint now performs a real DB ping using Prisma ($queryRaw).
+Response includes `db` status ("healthy" or "unreachable").
+- Prisma client output changed to dist/generated/prisma for compatibility with compiled code.
+- If DB is unreachable, readiness status is "not_ready" and `checks.db` reflects the error.